Danube Biodiversity Corridor in Bavaria with German Association for Landcare (DVL) and local Landcare Associations

 Objective

-The importance of the Danube and its conservation is crucial in Europe (for biodiversity, habitats, identity and survival), as we also highlighted in our documentary Habitat.
+The Danube and its conservation are of vital importance in Europe, for biodiversity, habitats, identity and survival, as highlighted in our documentary Habitat.

-Starting in West Germany (where it rises) and flowing to the Black Sea, the Danube crosses 9 countries; stretching 2,860 km, it is the second-longest river in Europe and is of great biological significance, representing an important wetland area and a rich natural reserve.
+Rising in western Germany and flowing to the Black Sea, the Danube crosses 9 countries.
+Stretching 2,860 km, it is the second-longest river in Europe and holds great biological significance, representing an important wetland area and a rich natural reserve.

 The 875 km² catchment area of the Große Laber lies in the hilly region of Lower Bavaria, between the Isar and the Danube, and includes parts of the Hallertau to the west and the Gäuboden to the northeast.

-In this selected catchment area of the Bavarian Danube, intensive agricultural management—especially in recent decades—has led to a significant decline (over 50%) in both water availability and the diversity of native species (many of which are now at risk of extinction), particularly in the wider surroundings of the three FFH areas located in this region.
+In this selected catchment area of the Bavarian Danube, intensive agricultural management, particularly in recent decades, has caused significant decline of over 50% in both water availability and the diversity of native species, many of which are now at risk of extinction.
+This is especially evident in the wider surroundings of the three FFH areas located in the region.

-From the analyses (GIS and more) carried out together with Eurac Research and Wageningen University as part of our broader European initiative, the EU Biodiversity Corridors project, this area has emerged as an ecological corridor in need of restoration—and this is where we have decided to take action.
+From the analyses GIS studies, carried out together with Eurac Research and Wageningen University as part of the broader European initiative EU Biodiversity Corridors project, have identified this area as an ecological corridor in need of restoration.
+This is where we have decided to take action.

 Area of intervention

-This specific project in Germany aims to intervene in the Große Laber case-study region, which is characterised by intensive agriculture, a high number of livestock and increasing tourism.
-It includes actions along 40 km of its catchment area, in a zone covering approximately 65 km² (6,500 hectares), which includes the Niedermoor südlich Niederleierndorf Nature Reserve and would connect two other protected areas.
+This project in Germany focuses on the Große Laber case-study region, which is characterised by intensive agriculture, a high number of livestock and increasing tourism.
+It includes actions along 40 km of the catchment area, covering approximately 65 km² (6,500 hectares).
+The area includes the Niedermoor südlich Niederleierndorf Nature Reserve and will connect two other protected areas.

 The two other main protected areas along the river are:

-This area is home to important wetlands and peatlands (now under stress due to climate change), as well as species that are highly threatened in Bavaria, such as the Eurasian curlew, the northern lapwing, the meadow pipit, the common snipe, the white stork, the creeping marshwort, the weatherfish (Misgurnus fossilis), and the freshwater pearl mussel.
+This area hosts important wetlands and peatlands now under stress due to climate change, as well as species that are highly threatened in Bavaria.
+These include the Eurasian curlew, northern lapwing, meadow pipit, common snipe, white stork, creeping marshwort, weatherfish (Misgurnus fossilis), and freshwater pearl mussel.

 Project

-With the Deutsche Verband für Landschaftspflege (DVL) – the German national landcare association – between 2023 and 2024 we designed the restoration study for this ecological corridor between the districts of Regensburg and Kelheim, which has been under implementation since 2025.
+In collaboration with the Deutsche Verband für Landschaftspflege (DVL), the German national landcare association, we designed the restoration study for this ecological corridor between the districts of Regensburg and Kelheim between 2023 and 2024.
+Implementation has been ongoing since 2025.

-We are creating a system of ecological connectivity between three nature reserves along the 40 km of the Große Laber, strictly regulating intensive agricultural and tourism activities through measures aimed at biodiversity conservation, promoting the integrated protection of threatened species, creating wetlands, and supporting the preservation of water bodies, heathlands, and peatlands through concrete actions.
+We are establishing a system of ecological connectivity between three nature reserves along the 40 km of the Große Laber, strictly regulating intensive agricultural and tourism activities through measures aimed at biodiversity conservation.
+The project promotes the integrated protection of threatened species, the creation of wetlands, and the preservation of water bodies, heathlands, and peatlands through tangible actions.

-The project therefore also contributes to the implementation of the European Water Framework Directive (good ecological status of water bodies), which is a priority for European intervention.
-The concrete actions undertaken will optimise connectivity, land management, and biotope maintenance, reverse biodiversity decline in the area, and benefit the listed species, all of which are at risk of decline or local extinction.
+The project also contributes to the implementation of the European Water Framework Directive, which prioritises the good ecological status of water bodies.
+The actions undertaken will optimise connectivity, land management, and biotope maintenance, reverse biodiversity decline in the area, and benefit the listed species, all of which are at risk of decline or local extinction.

 Potential project expansion

-Within the broader EUBioCor project (the overarching framework in which this initiative is embedded), and in line with the European Biodiversity Corridor Map developed with EURAC and Wageningen University, we are already assessing the possibility of extending the current 40 km ecological corridor by an additional 28 km, with the goal of connecting the Große Laber valley to its confluence with the Danube.
+Within the broader EUBioCor project, the overarching framework in which this initiative is embedded, and in line with the European Biodiversity Corridor Map developed with EURAC and Wageningen University, we are assessing the possibility of extending the current 40 km ecological corridor by an additional 28 km.
+The aim is to connect the Große Laber valley to its confluence with the Danube.

-In a later phase, the goal will be to integrate a further stretch of the Danube, up to the Bavarian Forest National Park (an important large-scale conservation corridor), thus contributing to the strengthening of a regional ecological network that is currently fragmented but strategically important for biodiversity.
+In a later phase, the goal will be to integrate a further stretch of the Danube, up to the Bavarian Forest National Park, an important large scale conservation corridor.
+This will contribute to the strengthening of a regional ecological network that is currently fragmented but strategically important for biodiversity.

 Updates

-The Biotope Network Grosse Laber project overarching vision is to forge a resilient, interconnected network of natural habitats, enhancing biodiversity and restoring ecological function across the Grosse Laber valley, in the Kelheim and Regensburg districts, along a 40km key ecological corridor.
-By implementing a diverse portfolio of targeted initiatives (from species-specific monitoring and following large-scale habitat restoration and revitalization) the project is achieving measurable progress toward this critical environmental goal.
+The Biotope Network Grosse Laber project's overarching vision is to create a resilient, interconnected network of natural habitats, enhancing biodiversity and restoring ecological function across the Grosse Laber valley, in the Kelheim and Regensburg districts, along a 40km key ecological corridor.
+By implementing a diverse range of targeted initiatives, from species specific monitoring to large scale habitat restoration and revitalisation, the project is achieving measurable progress toward this critical environmental goal.

 Regensburg District: Monitoring and Ecological Restoration

-– Improvement of Watercourses: Targeted structural improvements were executed through coordinated action, including the successful planting of over 250 willow cuttings (March–April 2025) and the installation of gravel beds and rootstocks (April–July 2025), resulting by end of October 2025 in the ecological upgrade of nearly 5 km of the Grosse Laber on a stretch of 10km and the creation of two new gravel spawning grounds.
+Targeted structural improvements were executed through coordinated action, including the planting of over 250 willow cuttings between March and April 2025 and the installation of gravel beds and rootstocks from April to July 2025.
+By the end of October 2025, these efforts had upgraded nearly 5 km of the Grosse Laber over a 10km stretch and created two new gravel spawning grounds.

 Kelheim District: Conservation Triumphs

-– Rewetting Bog Land Area: Following spring 2025 feasibility studies and official approval, a key intervention (the successful digging of a shallow trench in September 2025) was executed, which now allows water to flow back into the Niederleierndorf Nature Reserve bog, demonstrably enabling the rewetting and restoration of up to 3.8 hectares.
+Following spring 2025 feasibility studies and official approval, a key intervention was executed in September 2025 with the digging of a shallow trench, allowing water to flow back into the Niederleierndorf Nature Reserve bog.
+This intervention has enabled the rewetting and restoration of up to 3.8 hectares.

 Our Partners